russtoku/uipa/docs/Getting-Started.md

 - `source venv/bin/activate`
 - `pip install -r requirements.txt`
 - `bash data/seed/init_db.sh`
-    You will be prompted for the email address, username, and password for an administrative user.
+    <br>You will be prompted for the email address, username, and password for an administrative user.
 You can use this or pick your own:

     ```
     Email address: admin@uipa.org